Introduction to the Skeletal System

 Bones work together with muscles as simple mechanical lever systems to produce body movement.

-Bones contain more calcium than any other organ.
+Bones contain more [glossary term:] calcium than any other organ.
 The intercellular matrix of bone contains large amounts of calcium salts, the most important being calcium phosphate.

 When blood calcium levels decrease below normal, calcium is released from the bones so that there will be an adequate supply for metabolic needs.
 When blood calcium levels are increased, the excess calcium is stored in the bone matrix.
 The dynamic process of releasing and storing calcium goes on almost continuously.